 Use the Dynamic Pricing

-For a beginner, there is a good practice to lower the default markup to 15 or 16% and after you start getting more sales then increase your price on your most popular items to 22–24%.
+For a beginner, it is a good practice to lower the default markup to 15 or 16% and after you start getting more sales then increase your price on your most popular items to 22–24%.

 This is called dynamic pricing.